haithcockce/learning-stuff/training/perf.md

 1199     trace_timer_expire_exit(timer);
 ```

     - Line 1197: if the tracepoint is enabled, then we can trace specifically right before we call the function in a timer
     - Line 1198: the function being called in the timer
     - Line 1199: if the tracepoint is enabled, then we can trace specifically immediately following the function called in a timer
     - Note that the tracepoints for Line 1197 and 1199 are separate tracepoints.

+- Perf provides insight via analysis of samples
+  - _Sampling_ is the action of recording observations of variables
+    - For example, when sampling coin flips, the coin is the variable because it can be heads or tails at any point, and a sample would be a coin flip result such as a coin flip resulting in heads.
+    - When you build a large enough _sample size_, or amount of observations, you can create statistics on the resulting data and predict probabilities on future observations.
+    - For a contrived example, after 1,000,000 coin tosses, we could assess that the fairness of the coin is 0.5 (or 50% either heads or tails) and from that assess that, given the fairness of 0.5, the probability of getting heads next coin flip is 0.5 (or 50%).
+  - When a tracepoint is hit or event is triggered that kicks off `perf_events`, then perf will record some data that it is configured to gather.
+    - If we sample backtraces over and over, then we can build statistics on the function calls and which functions called which other functions.
+    - For example, a perf recording of some process might show all instances of kernelspace processing start with `sys_open()`, however 80% of those opens lead to files in a filesystem being opened and the remaining 20% are network sockets being opened.
+Of that 80% of files opening, 70% of `sys_open()` calls open xfs files while 10% of `sys_open()` calls opened a procfs (`/proc`) file
+    - Perf is often configured to gather backtraces but can be configured to capture any number of things.
+  - The sampling allows _statistical profiling_ of the application.
+In other words, by checking statistics of the samples, we can interpret trends and behaviors (such as if specific functions are called a lot or locks are contested a ton, why a process keeps getting kicked off a cpu, etc)

 ##### Interacting with `debugfs`

-- Most tracing can be enabled specifically by echoing values into `debugfs` entries.
+- Perf interacts with the `ftrace` infrastructure.
+Most tracing within `ftrace` can be enabled manually by echoing values into `debugfs` entries.
 For example:

 ```bash
 echo function > /sys/kernel/debug/tracing/current_tracer  # Enable function tracing in kernel